PrismaticDevs/password_generator/README.md

 # password_generator
 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)
 ## Descripton
-This is a functional password generating web app that uses JavaScript under the hood.
+This is a functional HTML & CSS password generating web app that uses JavaScript under the hood to generate a random password based on the user's specifications.

 ## Table of Contents
 * [Video](#video)